TheBigTaco/Manthropologie/README.md

       databaseURL: "XXXX",
       storageBucket: "XXXXX",
     };

+  (format is located in app.module.ts for reference, if needed)
+- Run $npm install
 - Run $ng serve to launch the application.
 Open a web browser window and navigate to: http://localhost:4200 (** NG Live Development Server is running on http://localhost:4200 ** )